crp-mol/transaminases/README.md

 118 A PIKAA NATRO
 ```

-Tells Rosetta to mutate (`PIKAA`) position 85 of subunit B into either Alanine, Cysteine, or Aspartate. `AND` to mutate position 151 of subunit A into either of the 20 cannonical amino acids (including the wild-type amino acid). `AND` to keep the residue 118 of subunit A in its NATural ROtamer form (`NATRO`).
+will tell Rosetta to mutate (`PIKAA`) position 85 of subunit B into either Alanine, Cysteine, or Aspartate. `AND` to mutate position 151 of subunit A into either of the 20 cannonical amino acids (including the wild-type amino acid). `AND` to keep the residue 118 of subunit A in its NATural ROtamer form (`NATRO`).
 For more information visit: https://www.rosettacommons.org/docs/latest/application_documentation/design/enzyme-design

 ## STEP 3: Prepare the docked complex for MD simulations
 ![Prepare MD](imgs/prepare_MD.png)